How to Plan a U.S. History Road Trip (and make it fun!)

 Philadelphia (2 days)

-Every northeast road trip has to include a trip to Philadelphia.
+Every US History road trip has to include a trip to Philadelphia.
 What better place to soak in our early U.S. history than where the Declaration of Independence was signed and the U.S. Constitution was penned?
-Try to stay in the historic city center to make everything very accessible.
-The Kimpton Hotel Monaco Philadelphia is the perfect location.

 Start off at Independence Hall.
-Tour tickets are first-come, first-serve unless you book in advance so make sure you otherwise get there early.
+Tour tickets should be booked in advance.
 Here you can be in the “room where it happened.”

 I have some other tips for touring historical Philadelphia because there is so much to see and do in the City of Brotherly Love.
 We especially loved the National Constitution Center, which did a great job describing the challenges facing our early nation and the hard work it took to put the Constitution together.
 It helped explain some of the compromises the delegates made and how some decisions, like not abolishing slavery, impacted the country for decades to come (and the impacts are still felt today.)